Locksmith Wine Bar BRISC Loan Announcement

 Mr. Napa came to UMEZ’s Business Resource Investment Service Center, Inc. (BRISC), a Community Development Financial Institution (CDFI), with plans to expand the restaurant to the additional space next door.
 Through BRISC, small business loans are possible to provide funding to businesses that qualify.
 Loans range between $50,000 and $250,000 and are aimed at small business formation and existing business expansion to create economic vitality in Upper Manhattan.
 With expertise from UMEZ staff, Mr. Napa completed his business plan and finalized goals for the expansion.

-Mr. Napa obtained a $200,000 loan for the expansion of Locksmith Wine Bar, Inc. in Washington Heights.
+On December 28, 2017, Mr. Napa obtained a $200,000 loan for the expansion of Locksmith Wine Bar, Inc. in Washington Heights.
 The expansion will combine the restaurant’s existing space with an additional 900 square feet of space immediately adjacent to it.
 BRISC loan funding will contribute to increasing the number of seats in the restaurant from 25 seats in a 600 square feet space to 60 seats occupying 1,500 square feet.